QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 ## Pro(s) and cons(s)

-Before digging into, please take note that Jetbrains IDE
+Before digging into it, please take note that Jetbrains IDE

 * may take a lot of memory
-* may take a lot (~3Gb per IDE) of disk space, since you will have to download many IDEs in most cases
+* may take a lot (~3Gb per IDE) of disk space since you will have to download many IDEs in most cases
 * in ``IDEA``, you can't compile a file but always everything at all
-* in ``CLion``, I'm not really a fan of `CMakeLists` over `Makefiles`
+* in ``CLion``, I'm not a fan of `CMakeLists` over `Makefiles`

 And here a some functionalities

 * they come ``preconfigured`` so most of the time, download and run and that's it.
 * the interface is the same in all of theirs IDEs
-* they allow you to code in team by joining a friend with ``CodeWithMe``
+* they allow you to code in a team by joining a friend with ``CodeWithMe``
 * you can manage your projects with ``YouTrack``
-* verify your code and giving you advices/fix : check
+* verify your code and giving you advice/fix
-* generating ``UML`` from code : check
+* generating ``UML`` from code
-* spelling : check
+* spelling (some rustic support)
-* git integration, color for files : check
+* git integration, color for files
-* code directly on a server `PHP` : check
+* code directly on a server `PHP`
-* move easily between files, search tools : check
+* move easily between files, search tools
-* can create language plugin easily : check
+* can create language plugin easily
-* connect to a database, sql integration : check
+* connect to a database, sql integration
-* intelligent refactoring : check
+* intelligent refactoring
+* can reset to the previous version of a file
+  (with or without git)

 <div class="sl"></div>

 ## Installation

-I personally recommend using the [toolbox](https://www.jetbrains.com/toolbox-app/) to manage your app.
+I recommend using the [toolbox](https://www.jetbrains.com/toolbox-app/) to manage your app.